gabsalvo/gabsalvo.github.io/src/content/post/Get your first npm package going.md

 The _npm init_ command will ask you a series of questions (like **package name, version, description, entry point, test command, git repository, keywords, author, license, etc.**) and create a _package.json_ file based on your answers.
 You can also run **npm init -y** to accept default values and create package.json automatically.

-if you dont have node.js and npm, follow this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+if you don't have node.js and npm, follow this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## 2. Write your code